-Meets 5 Times/Week (2 consecutive periods per day) - 2 credits - Grades 10, 11, 12 2 credits toward science graduation requirements
+Meets 5 Times/Week - Double Block - 2 credits - Grades 10, 11, 12

+2 credits: 1 credit toward science graduation requirements and 1 credit toward elective requirements

 This is a year-long course meeting two consecutive periods daily.
 This course will focus on horticultural plant growth, plant physiology, reproduction, nutrition, and marketing.
 Other units include greenhouse crops, hydroponics and container gardening.
-Hands on and research projects will be included in this course as well.
+Hands-on and research projects will be included in this course as well.
 Various growing methods, such as hydroponics, extended growing and growing mediums will be discussed.
 Agribusiness principles, greenhouse management and maintenance, and aquaculture principles will also be taught.
-Successful completion of this course results in 2 credits toward science graduation requirements.